Jamie Dimon: Political activity

 After Donald Trump took office as president again in January 2025, Dimon said he supported Trump's tariff policies.
 Dimon has previously said that the tariffs were a threat to the US economy.
 In March 2025, amid a worsening economic outlook due to Trump's tariff threats, Dimon said that tariffs contributed to uncertainty in the markets.

 In October 2025, Dimon said the ongoing US government shutdown was a "bad idea", but downplayed its implications for the economy.

 Personal life

 In 1983, Dimon married Judith Kent, whom he met at Harvard Business School.
 They have three daughters: Julia, Laura, and Kara Leigh.
 Julia and Kara attended Duke University; Laura is a Barnard College graduate, a freelance journalist, formerly at the New York Daily News, and currently a producer for ABC News.

 Dimon was diagnosed with throat cancer in 2014.
 He received eight weeks of radiation and chemotherapy ending in September 2014.
-In March 2020, at the age of 63, Dimon underwent emergency heart surgery.
-The reason for the surgery was to repair an acute aortic dissection.
+In March 2020, at the age of 63, Dimon underwent emergency heart surgery to repair an acute aortic dissection.
 According to JP Morgan, Dimon recovered well from surgery, with Gordon Smith and Daniel Pinto running the bank until his return.
-In April 2020, it was announced that Dimon returned to work in a remote capacity due to the COVID-19 pandemic.
+In April 2020, Dimon returned to work in a remote capacity due to the COVID-19 pandemic.